Older people holding hands.

 Research

-Research within the Division covers the geriatric syndromes of incontinence, frailty and dementia as well as the application of assistive devices to aid independence of living.
+Research within the Division covers the geriatric syndromes of incontinence, frailty, and dementia, as well as the application of assistive devices to aid independent living.

-There is a major collaboration with researchers in the Faculty of Nursing in the area of knowledge transfer and mobilization with regard to the quality of care for nursing home residents and the association of urinary incontinence and falls in older people.
-There are active links with researchers in the UK and elsewhere in Canada in these areas.
+We have extensive collaboration with researchers in the Faculty of Nursing in the area of knowledge transfer and mobilization on topics such as quality of care for nursing home residents and the association of urinary incontinence and falls in older people.
+We also have active links with researchers elsewhere in Canada and in the United Kingdom in these areas.

 Contact Information